explosion/prodigy-openai-recipes/README.md

 <img src="https://user-images.githubusercontent.com/1019791/212869305-58f1d087-e036-4eab-a818-df80aab68ce8.png" width="600" />

-You can manually accept or reject each example and when you're done annotating you can export the annnotated text into a patterns file via the [`terms.to-patterns`](https://prodi.gy/docs/recipes/#terms-to-patterns) recipe.
+You can manually accept or reject each example and when you're done annotating you can export the annotated text into a patterns file via the [`terms.to-patterns`](https://prodi.gy/docs/recipes/#terms-to-patterns) recipe.

 ```bash
 # Generate a `patterns.jsonl` file.